KANSAI Hyogo Castles and Kobe beef on Osaka's doorstep

-Hyogo Prefecture’s two largest cities, Kobe and Himeji, are easily accessible transport hubs that connect to all of Honshu via bullet train.
+Hyogo Prefecture’s two largest cities are Kobe and Himeji and are easily accessed by bullet train.

 Travel to and from Tokyo, Nagoya, Hiroshima and Fukuoka is an easy journey on the Tokaido-Sanyo Shinkansen to Shin-Kobe Station or Himeji Station.
 Hyogo is a short ride on commuter rail from Osaka and Kyoto.
 For access by air, Kobe is about an hour from Kansai International Airport, while Kobe Airport handles domestic flights.
 If you're traveling by car, the prefecture is well-linked by road.
 The world’s longest suspension bridge, the Akashi Kaikyo Bridge, links mainland Hyogo to Awaji Island and onward to Shikoku.